psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ---
 layout: default
-title: ELK Stack with pfSense
+title: ELK Stack on Ubuntu with pfSense
 parent: Linux
 nav_order: 1
 ---
-*_WORK IN PROGRESS as of 2019-07-31_*
+*WORK IN PROGRESS as of 2019-07-31*
 # How to install the ELK Stack on Ubuntu for pfSense
 {: .no_toc }
 So, on a whim I googled syslog + pfsense, and I saw some images of some nice dashboards (Kibana) for the firewall logs from PFSense.
 The tutorials I found did not tell me exactly how this all works, particularly how Elasticsearch, Logstash and Kibana work together.